 House Bill No. 265, introduced by Representative Mena, amends existing laws regarding the employment of ambulance personnel with criminal records.
-The bill removes certain prohibitions on hiring individuals with a criminal history, specifically eliminating offenses such as aggravated arson, first degree robbery, extortion, identity theft (for amounts between $200 and $1,000), and possession with intent to distribute controlled substances from the list of disqualifying convictions.
-It establishes that individuals cannot be disqualified from employment solely based on a prior criminal record unless the conviction directly relates to the job sought.
+The bill removes certain prohibitions on hiring individuals with a criminal history, specifically eliminating offenses such as aggravated arson, first degree robbery, extortion, identity theft (for amounts between $200 and $1,000), and possession with intent to distribute controlled dangerous substances from the list of disqualifying convictions.
+However, it maintains that individuals convicted of felony theft or theft of assets from vulnerable populations will still be ineligible for employment.

 HB265 Engrossed: 40:3(A)